aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### User and FeatureUnlock

-* User has many FeatureUnlocks.
+* User has many FeatureUnlocks as payer.
-* FeatureUnlock belongs to the user who paid for or received the unlock.
+* FeatureUnlock belongs to the user who paid for the unlock through `payer_user_id`.
+* FeatureUnlock does not represent all users who receive access.

 Feature unlock types:

 * Liked By profile unlock
 * Chat unlock

+Rules:

+* For Liked By unlock, the payer receives access to one specific liked-by profile.
+* For Chat unlock, the payer is only the user who paid.
+* Chat unlock access belongs to the Match.
+* Once one matched user pays for chat unlock, both Match participants can send free-text messages in that Match.
+* The other matched user must not be charged again for the same Match.

 ## 4. Nakh Relationships